Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 - derive rendered output when needed
 - attach styling only when presentation requires it

-That keeps the main handout readable while preserving useful operational detail.
+That keeps the main essay readable while preserving useful operational detail.

 ## III.
 Canonical and derived layers